LASER HAIR REMOVAL

 NOW Is A Great Time To Start Treatments!

 Our experience makes the difference.
 The Permanent Choice has been performing laser hair removal with the FDA-approved LightSheer™ Diode laser for over seventeen years.
 We have performed over 750,000 hair removal treatments in Minnesota.

 We are proud to say that we have the most experienced staff of laser hair removal professionals!
-On average each of our technicians have performed over 12,000 treatments.
-Experience of your technician and the technology utilized translates directly to RESULTS.
+On average each of our technicians has performed over 12,000 treatments.

 All treatment information and pricing should be available upfront, by phone and email from the laser hair removal companies you are considering.
 Many laser hair removal companies will not share this information upfront, requiring that you come in for a high pressure sale.
 Financing is often used to make the monthly payment seem reasonable when in fact you could be paying up to five times more for the service.
 Schedule a consultation prior to having any treatments performed.
 Education is key.
 Make sure that your consultation is with the individual who will be performing all of your treatments – no exceptions.
 At a credible company you can speak with a technician directly over the phone and in a consultation – not a sales representative who makes a commission from the purchase of your package.

 The success and reduction you receive is based on three key factors – the type of device used, reputation of the clinic and the experience of the technician.